s-will/Infrared/README.md

 [RNAPOND](https://gitlab.inria.fr/amibio/RNAPOND).

-### infrared / libinfrared --- Python modules as high level interface to the infrared core and extensions
+### infrared / libinfrared --- Python high level interface

 Using pylib11, we expose classes of the C++ library to Python, such that cluster trees can be constructed and populated with